Corporate Finance (ECFS866)

 Corporate Finance is concerned with understanding the link between shareholder value and corporate investment and financing strategies.
 Students will explore how corporate finance skills can contribute to developing value creating strategies for an organisation.
 Building on valuation and financial analysis skills from prerequisite courses, the unit explores how to value an organisation, and assess key investment decisions including capital investment projects, mergers, acquisitions and international investments.
 The impact on value of risk, optionality and strategic choices is also explored.
 Valuation approaches utilised include a range of Discounted Cash Flow models, Residual Income and Multiples valuation.
 The unit considers how to develop practical, value creating financing strategies, including the optimal mix of debt and equity, capital management and debt management strategies.
 Financing strategies in the context of mergers and acquisitions and international investments are also considered.
 The unit addresses how to calculate cost of capital for companies and projects, and how to incorporate financing impacts into a valuation.
 Practical issues in the implementation of the shareholder value objective, including the impact of governance strategies, alternative ownership structures and performance measures are considered.

-- Apply the concept of shareholder value and evaluate the challenges to its implementation.
+- Apply the concept of shareholder value maximisation and evaluate the challenges to its implementation.

 - Apply a range of valuation methods, including discounted cash flow, residual income, multiples and real options, in a "real world" context.

-- Evaluate and apply methods for incorporating risk into a valuation and investment decision.
+- Apply and critically analyse methods for incorporating risk into a valuation and investment decision.

 - Evaluate alternative capital structure and capital management strategies.

-- Describe and evaluate the major types of corporate finance transactions including equity raising, buy-backs, asset backed financings and mergers and acquisitions.
+- Describe and evaluate the major types of corporate finance transactions.

 - Shareholder Value Maximisation